EXPLORE OUR WEBSITE

 Home Learning

 At Horsenden Primary School we believe in ‘home learning’ rather than ‘homework’ because learning is fun!
-We therefore aim to set short home learning tasks that support and consolidate lessons taught in school and hope to provide creative ways to help parents and carers support their children at home.
+Home learning is a valuable tool for reinforcing classroom learning, promoting independent studying and encouraging a love of learning.
+We aim to set home learning tasks that support and consolidate lessons taught in school and hope to provide meaningful ways that help parents and carers support their children at home.

 Research tell us that ‘homework’ has little impact for primary age pupils, unless it requires them to rehearse and practise.
-There are also increasingly high pressures on children and there is a need for them to enjoy their childhood, having a break from school work when at home.
-Our Home Learning Policy is based on this research and therefore requires pupils to only practise key skills that need consolidating for their age group.
+There are also increasingly high pressures on children and there is a need for them to enjoy their childhood by having a break from school work when at home.

 Weekly Home Learning Tasks: